Kiuwan logo

 7. Backdoor Exploitation

-Backdoors that are intentionally inserted into open-source software can be exploited by attackers to gain unauthorized access to systems.
+Attackers can exploit backdoors intentionally inserted into open-source software to gain unauthorized access to systems.
 These backdoors are often difficult to detect and can remain so for long periods.

 8. Dependency Chain Risks